James Paterson Bower: Family

 His eldest son James St Clair Bower was killed (with five others) on the Solomon Islands whilst ashore from HMS Sandfly in October 1880, aged 27.
-His daughter Barbara St Clair Bower lived until 1957.
+His daughter Barbara St Clair Bower was one of the first students of Somerville College, Oxford and lived until 1957.

 His older brother Alexander Bower was declared legal descendant of William St Clair of Roslin and awarded a coat of arms in recognition.

 Trivia

 Merleton was briefly a children's home after Bower left, but it closed in 1886.